-If you earn a score of 32-33 on the ACT Optional Writing Test, you will receive three credits for ENGL 001.
-If you earn a score of 34 or higher on the Optional SAT Essay Exam (any of the three parts), you will earn six credits for ENGL 001 and 002.
+If you earn a score of 6 on the Optional SAT Essay Exam (any of the three parts), you will earn three credits for ENGL 001.
+If you earn a score of 7 or higher on the Optional SAT Essay Exam (any of the three parts), you will earn six credits for ENGL 001 and 002.

-If you earn a score of 700-749 on the SAT test in Writing, you will receive three credits for ENGL 001.
-If you earn a score of 750 or higher on the SAT test in Writing, you will receive six credits for ENGL 001 and 002.
+If you earn a score of 32-34 on the ACT English Test, you will earn three credits for ENGL 001.
+If you earn a score of 35-36 on the ACT English Test you will earn six credits for ENGL 001 and 002.

-If you earn a score of 730-769 on the SAT Evidence Based Reading and Writing test you will receive three credits for ENGL 001.
-If you earn a score of 770 or higher on the SAT Evidence Based Reading and Writing test you will receive six credits for ENGL 001 and 002.
+If you earn a score of 10 on the ACT Optional Writing Test, you will earn three credits for ENGL 001.
+If you earn a score of 11-12 on the ACT Optional Writing Test you will earn six credits for ENGL 001 and 002.

 Mathematics Advanced Placement, ACT, & SAT Policy

-Advanced placement credit in mathematics is usually awarded for either MATH 012 (Basic Statistics), MATH 021 (Calculus 1), MATH 021 and 022 (Calculus I and II), MATH 051 (Survey of Calculus I), or MATH 051 and MATH 052 (Survey of Calculus I and II), as appropriate depending on the exam and the score.
+Advanced placement credit in mathematics is usually awarded for either MATH 012 (Basic Statistics), MATH 021 (Calculus 1), MATH 021 and 022 (Calculus I and II).
 Such advanced placement satisfies the mathematics distribution requirement.
-Please review the Mathematics Course page for all information related to non-Calculus math course placement.
-Below you will find Calculus course credit policy:
+Please review the Mathematics Course page for more information on Math courses at Lehigh.
+Below you will find Statistics and Calculus course credit policy:

-A score of 4 or 5 in the AB advanced placement exam may =
+A score of 4 or 5 on the AP Statistics exam may =

 MATH 021 (4 credits)

-A score of 4 or 5 on the BC advanced placement exam may =
+A score of 4 or 5 on the AP Calculus BC exam may =